AkiPoh/DEV-KATKE/.github/ISSUE_TEMPLATE/general-issue-template.md

 <!--Checklist item being **unchecked** means you **do not agree** with the statement -->
 <!--Checklist item being **checked** means you **agree** with the statement made -->

-- [ ] I understand that this project (https://github.com/KATKE-GROUP/KATKE) is licensed under the Apache 2.0 license
+- [ ] I understand that this project (https://github.com/KATKE-GROUP/KATKE) is licensed under the Apache 2.0 license.
-- [ ] I have read through and understood the full Apache 2.0 license
+- [ ] I have read through and understood the full Apache 2.0 license.

-- [ ] I have carefully reviewed this pull request message before submitting this pull request.
+- [ ] I have carefully reviewed this pull request message before submitting this issue.

-- [ ] I have carefully reviewed this checklist before submitting this issue
+- [ ] I have carefully reviewed this checklist before submitting this issue.
-- [ ] I have **not** carefully reviewed this checklist before submitting this issue
+- [ ] I have **not** carefully reviewed this checklist before submitting this issue.